EmmanuelEzenwere/UDSND-Bertelsmann-Capstone/README.md

 - Supervised Learning: Built a Random Forest classifier to predict which individuals are most likely to respond to marketing campaigns.
 - Feature Enhancement: Added cluster membership as a feature to improve predictive performance.

-#### Evaluate Model
+#### Model Evaluation & Justification

-- The model’s performance is evaluated using two primary metrics: Accuracy and F-Score.
+- Given the binary nature of the classification problem—predicting whether a person is likely to be a customer Accuracy and F1-Score were chosen to evaluate the performance of the model.

+ - Accuracy: Measures the overall proportion of correct predictions.
+It is particulary useful when:
+- -  classes are relatively balanced in the dataset but may be misleading with imbalanced classes.
+- - The cost of misclassification is similar across different customer classes.

+- - For our model it answers the question, what percentage of customers did we classify correctly?.

-- Accuracy: This metric is used to determine the proportion of correct predictions made by the model.
-It is a straightforward measure.
-The accuracy score is calculated by comparing the predicted values (y_val_pred) against the true values (y_val_split).
+- The accuracy score is calculated by comparing the predicted values (y_val_pred) against the true values (y_val_split).

-- F-Score (or F1-Score): The F-Score is particularly useful when dealing with imbalanced datasets.
-It is the harmonic mean of precision and recall, balancing the trade-off between them.
-It provides a more nuanced measure of a model’s performance in classifying minority classes, which can be crucial in real-world applications where the cost of false negatives or false positives can vary.
+- F1-Score: This harmonic mean of precision and recall is more appropriate when :
+	- Classes are imbalanced as is the case with our data (more non-customers than customers)
+    - A balance is needed between false positives and false negatives
+    - Different types of errors have different business impacts.

+- The F1 score is calculated as follows:
+F1 Score = 2 * (Precision * Recall) / (Precision + Recall)

+- The model’s performance is evaluated using these two primary metrics, Accuracy and F-Score.

+- Using both metrics together provides a more comprehensive evaluation of our classification model.
+Giving insight on whether it succeeds and where it needs improvements.

-- The classification_report provides a comprehensive view of these metrics, including precision, recall, and F1-score for each class, along with the overall accuracy.
+- Scikit Learn's classification_report function provides a comprehensive view of these metrics, including precision, recall, and F1-score for each class, along with the overall accuracy.